-Source: 2021 Reuse Inventory, Florida Department of Environmental Protection, 2022.
+Source: Annual Reuse Inventory Reports, Florida Department of Environmental Protection.

-The amount of domestic wastewater reused in the District has increased, from 104 million gallons per day (mgd) in 1995 to 251 mgd in 2021, based on available data.
-The percentage of wastewater reused has also increased, reaching 67 percent in 2021.
-The data show that there has been relatively stable growth in wastewater plant flows (i.e., reclaimed water available) and the amount of reclaimed water used over the past 27 years.
+The amount of domestic wastewater reused in the District has increased, from 104 million gallons per day (mgd) in 1995 to 255 mgd in 2023, based on available data.
+The percentage of wastewater reused has also increased, reaching 67 percent in 2023.
+The data show that there has been relatively stable growth in wastewater plant flows (i.e., reclaimed water available) and the amount of reclaimed water used over the past 28 years.
 The long-term increase in reclaimed water flows is associated with the increased number of online reclaimed water projects.
-Newly completed reclaimed water projects resulted in more than ten thousand additional customers connected in 2021.
-Districtwide, reclaimed water customer numbers now exceed 178,000.
-This represents an increase in customers of more than 520 percent since 2000.
+Districtwide, reclaimed water customer numbers now exceed 197,000.

-\ The 2021 data has been carried forward, as the DEP's 2022 Reuse Inventory Report was not available at the time of publication.
-Data reflect the DEP's definition of reclaimed water, which includes rapid infiltration basins (RIBs-18 mgd) at treatment plants (ATP- 14 mgd) and Sprayfields (Spray- 7 mgd).
+\ The 2023 values reflect District-received Annual Reuse Report utility data, as the DEP's 2023 Reuse Inventory Report was not available at the time of publication.
+Data reflects the DEP's definition of reclaimed water, which includes rapid infiltration basins, sprayfields, and at treatment plant uses.
 The reduced reuse percentages in some years reflect elevated wastewater treatment plant flows associated with increased infiltration and inflow of stormwater into sanitary sewer systems.
 The 75 percent reuse target goal by 2040 is based on wastewater flows and is applied Districtwide.
-District estimates of "beneficial" reuse flows for other planning and tracking exercises may vary based upon regional water supply goals.
+District estimates of "beneficial" reuse flows for other planning and tracking purposes may vary based upon regional water supply goals.